LEARN

 Hypermobile Joints

-Overstretching could also be about stretching too much time, like if you overdo it with too much Pilates or yoga.
+Overstretching could also be about spending too much time stretching, like if you overdo it with too much Pilates or yoga.

 Stretch Frequency

 Too much is a subjective phrase.
-If you’re naturally mobile, you probably don’t need to stretch all that much, according to Harrison.
-(As a former dancer who used to stretch constantly, she says today she’ll do mobility work as a warmup to hit my end ranges of motion, but no longer works to increase my flexibility.)
+If you're naturally mobile, you probably don't need to stretch all that much: many former dancers and other naturally flexible people find they only need mobility work as a warmup to hit their end ranges of motion, without needing extra work to increase flexibility further.

 If you're naturally tight, you'll benefit from stretching more often to balance out your body (but try not to stretch cold muscles).